EVERYONE HAS A ROLE:

 Anna Hess, a Rosie who made truck tires in Akron, Ohio at age 15, was invited by the National Association of Manufacturing to speak at the Reagan Center in Washington in April of 2017.
 That day, 120 women received awards for excellent work in manufacturing.
 Thank you, NAM, for thanking Rosies in manufacturing.

-MEET 31 ROSIES
+MEET SOME ROSIES

 The women in this documentary film worked across America.
 The film is titled, "We Pull Together: Rosie the Riveters, Then and Now".